srid/purescript-book-sources/chapter10.md

 X>     ```haskell
 X>     forall a. a
 X>     forall a. a -> a -> a
 X>     forall a.
-(Ord a) => [a] -> Boolean
+(Ord a) => Array a -> Boolean
 X>     ```
 X>
 X>     What can you say about the expressions which have these types?
 X> 1.
-(Medium) Try using the functions in the `purescript-arrays` library from JavaScript, by compiling it using `psc-make` and importing modules using the `require` function in NodeJS.
+(Medium) Try using the functions defined in the `purescript-arrays` package, calling them from JavaScript, by compiling the library using `pulp build` and importing modules using the `require` function in NodeJS. _Hint_: you may need to configure the output path so that the generated CommonJS modules are available on the NodeJS module path.

 ## Using JavaScript Code From PureScript

 The simplest way to use JavaScript code from PureScript is to give a type to an existing JavaScript value using a _foreign import_ declaration.
+Foreign import declarations should have a corresponding Javascript declaration in a _foreign Javascript module_.

 For example, consider the `encodeURIComponent` function, which can be used from JavaScript to encode a component of a URI by escaping special characters: